Debp financing

 Financing strategy

 Financial robustness is a top priority for Veidekke.
 We employ a combination of debt and equity financing.
-Long-term capital requirements are met through long-term borrowing, preferably through the bond markets.
+Long-term capital requirements are met through equity and long-term borrowing, preferably through the bank market.

 Our short-term financing requirements fluctuate considerably due to extensive project activities, demanding generous credit facilities to cover interim capital needs.